clement-berard/node-red-contrib-ultimate-toolkit/README.md

 # node-red-contrib-ultimate-toolkit

-A collection of utility nodes to help you build your Node-RED flows.
+A collection of utilities to help you build your Node-RED flows.

 <br/>
 <p align="center">